The Key Stage 2 unit

 Key Stage 2 is a very important stage in a child’s schooling.
 When your child reaches us, they will have already completed the early stages of school and their Key Stage 1 SATs.
 It is our job to build on the successes they have already made and equip them with the necessary skills for secondary school.

-Key Stage 2 is situated primarily upstairs in the original part of the school building, with the exception of Y3, which is situated downstairs next to the Y1 class.
-Presently, there are six classes, organised as follows: two year 3 classes, one year 4 class, two year 5 classes, one year 6 class.
+Key Stage 2 is situated primarily upstairs in the original part of the school building, with the exception of Y5, which is situated downstairs.
+Presently, there are six classes, organised as follows: one year 3 class, two year 4 classes, two year 5 classes, one year 6 class.

 We have four highly skilled senior teaching assistants and a higher level teaching assistant in our unit who support the teaching of Mathematics and English in the mornings.
 In the afternoons, they deliver additional teaching of English and Mathematics to provide further support for those children who require it.

 The children enter and leave the building through their own allocated doors.
 They have large box type lockers, clearly labelled with their names, in which to keep their coats, bags and P.E kit.
 Inside the classrooms, they each have their own tray in which they keep belongings such as spelling logs and reading books.
 The school provides all children with a pencil box containing pens, pencils, coloured pencils, rubber, pencil sharpener, ruler, scissors and glue so that no time is wasted gathering these essential resources prior to or during lessons.